egberts/egberts.github.io-src/content/articles/vim-syntax-generator.md

 Mind-Meld
 =========
-We have two disparate sets of terminologies, Vim and Bison.
+There are two disparate sets of terminologies, Vim and Bison.

 Now, putting it all together.